-*Breaking out of third person to tell you this: One time I forgot to thank my old The State We’re In boss Greg Kelly at an awards night and I still feel bad about it so I’m doing it here.
+*One time I forgot to thank my old The State We’re In boss Greg Kelly at an awards night and I still feel bad about it so I’m doing it here.
 He’s now the head of CBC ideas, and is my all-time storytelling hero.
 The State We’re In was a show about human rights, though we rarely told our audience that.
 Greg showed me how to squeeze magic out of every story, and how good craft can make people care about the things that matter.
 I think I’ll always be trying to serve something from his recipe book.
 (A few of his many methods are outlined in this generous Transom manifesto by the former host of TSWI, Jonathan Groubert).